ChristinaLK/swc-lessons/git/git-notes.md

 ### Branching (checkout part 2)

-Do a MAJOR re-edit of your paper, but don't want to lose the previous copy.
+We want to go back and retool our output script again, but we don't want to lose our current version of the script.

-Use pcottle app?

-Do basic branches/merges, w/ simple file editing
-Use paperweight analogy
-Conclusion

-Give everyone two minutes to take notes - put in notes file in other directory Take questions on etherpad
-Put links on etherpad
-worksheet?
+$git checkout (commithash)

+$git branch new-output

+$git checkout new-output

+Edit script: add mkdir $1 and >> $1/stats-$filename

+Draw a diagram on the board.
+We can make changes in one branch independently of the other.

+$git checkout master

 ### Merging

-The same merging problem can occur locally.
-Make changes on one branch, then another, then merge branches.

-$git branch name

-$git checkout name

-make changes, add, commit

-$git checkout master

-make changes, add, commit
+Want to merge branches.

-$git merge name
+$git merge new-output

+Fix up stats script

+$git add stats-script.sh

+$git commit -m "merging in new output files"

+(pcottle app)

+> Talk about workflows (commit early, commit often or branch, edit, commit, merge)

 > Longer break (10:30 - 11:00), make sure everyone has github account